Swordquest: Development

 The concept of Swordquest originated from Atari's previous Adventure video game, which is notable for one of the first documented Easter eggs.
 Adventure drew more interest once the Easter egg was found and documented, leading Atari to come up with a type of sequel where "marketing thought it would be a great idea to create a series of games where players would have to find clues both in the game [and in its physical materials]", as described by Atari historian Curt Vendel.
 As Atari was owned by Warner Communications at this point, they were able to use two of Warner's subsidiaries to help with this contest.
-DC Comics was used to create the comic book that would help creating the setting where the word clues would be hidden, written by Gerry Conway and Roy Thomas and illustrated by George Pérez.
+DC Comics was used to create the comic book that would help create the setting where the word clues would be hidden, written by Gerry Conway and Roy Thomas and illustrated by George Pérez.
 The Franklin Mint crafted the game's prizes.
 The games themselves were programmed by Tod Frye.